DenysRudenko/Project-2/README.md

 ask.Js is placed on the bottom left corner and has an animation.

 #### Background color:
-Background is animated with a different colors and qubes animation.
+Background is animated with different colors and qubes animation.

 ### The quiz box:
-- The quiz box have an animation with the answers and the box is moving from the right side for a moment.
+- The quiz box has an animation with the answers and the box is moving from the right side for a moment.

 ### Result box:
-- Result box have an animation with the box that moving from the right side for a moment.
+- Result box has an animation with the box moving from the right side for a moment.

 ### Logo
 - ask.Js logo is animated and moving while you move your mouse.